andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 #### References

-Bollen, K. A. & Curran, P. J. (2006).
+* Bollen, K. A. & Curran, P. J. (2006).
 Latent curve models: A structural equation perspective (Vol. 467).
-Wiley. com.
+Wiley.

-Muthén, B., & Asparouhov, T. (2008).
+* Muthén, B., & Asparouhov, T. (2008).
 Growth mixture modeling: Analysis with non-Gaussian random effects.
 Longitudinal data analysis, 143-165.

-Rodgers, J. L., & Rowe, D. C. (1993).
+* Rodgers, J. L., & Rowe, D. C. (1993).
 Social contagion and adolescent sexual behavior: A developmental EMOSA model.
 Psychological Review, 100(3), 479-510. doi: 10.1037/0033-295x.100.3.47

-Snijders, T. A. B., & Bosker, R. J. (2012).
+* Snijders, T. A. B., & Bosker, R. J. (2012).
 Multilevel analysis: An introduction to basic and advanced multilevel modeling (2 ed.).
 London: SAGE.

 ### Briefly about the models

 The current study analysizes how religious attendance changes during adolescence and young adulthood.
 Three different classes of models are considered to explain the same data.
 Latent curve models (**LCM**) test  certain shapes of the time effect (linear, quadratic, and cubic ) in search of the best fitting common trajectory that describes church attendance between 2000 and 2011, regressing random terms on cohort membership.
 Growth mixture models (**GMM**) selects the best fitting solutions of LCM and searchers for latent classes underlying the observed trajectory of church attendance.
 Individuals are grouped based on the similarity of their trajectories, and profiled.
 Cohort memberships is used as predictor in determining membership in such latent profile.
-Finally, Markov models (**MM**), such as EMOSA and transition analysis, describe states and transitions among them.
+Finally, Markov models (**M/E**), such as EMOSA and transition analysis, describe states and transitions among them.
 Treating the same outcome (church attendance) as categorical (and not as continuous like in LCM and GMM cases), EMOSA accounts for the changing ratio of categories in the population, predicting how the age of the individual affects the likelihood of staying in one (e.g. “church goer”) or another (e.g. “non-goer”) behavior category that quantifies religiosity.

 ### Sample